-Marshy, desolate wetlands – Banni grasslands – rise just a few metres above the sea level – although sea is some 80 km far from here.
+Marshy, desolate wetlands – Banni grasslands – rise just a few meters above the sea level – although the sea is some 80 km far from here.

 Earlier the giant Indus River was flowing in the plains of Rann of Kutch – but after the great earthquake of 1816, the river changed its route and moved 100 km to the west.
 Several rivers have deposited here thick sediments over many thousands of years.

 Soil here is salty and cannot sustain rich vegetation – thus the area is without trees, and plant cover is sparse.

-100 km to the east there are the ruins of the ancient Dholavira – metropolis of Indus Valley Civilization, occupied 4,500 years ago.
+100 km to the east there are the ruins of the ancient Dholavira – a metropolis of Indus Valley Civilization, occupied 4,500 years ago.

 If you happen to be there, try the beautiful Hodka resort created by the indigenous people of the region – amazing and beautiful round mud huts characteristic of the local unique culture of Maldharis.

 Description of lights

 Chir Batti phenomenon starts in the darkness, reportedly only after 8 PM.

-Several reports about sightings come from the surroundings of the extinct Kiro (Keero, Khiero) volcano west from Charri Dand lagoon but there are reports about sighting of 4 lights to the north east from the lagoon in the 23rd January 2010.
-It is possible that surroundings of Kiro get mentioned more often because it is comparatively popular spot for the search of fossils – Jurassic ammonites and belemnites.
+Several reports about sightings come from the surroundings of the extinct Kiro (Keero, Khiero) volcano west from Charri Dand lagoon but there are reports about the sighting of 4 lights to the northeast from the lagoon in the 23rd January 2010.
+It is possible that the surroundings of Kiro get mentioned more often because it is a comparatively popular spot for the search of fossils – Jurassic ammonites and belemnites.
 After birdwatching around Charri Dand visitors tend to stay in the surroundings of Kiro until the darkness.